Padi, Chennai

 Padi (/ta/) is a locality and neighbourhood in the city of Chennai, India.
-It was named as Thiruvaaipadi and Later called as Padi short form of Thiruvaaipadi, Sundarar, (Tamil saints) came to Padi and sang songs in the Lord Shiva Temple (Tiruvalleeswarar Temple).
-Padi exactly 13 km from the city's Kilometer Zero is a latest included part of the city.
-MTH Road (Madras–Thiruvallur High Road), now unofficially known as the CTH Road (Chennai–Thiruvallur High Road), passes through Padi.
-Padi is basically an industrial area and its infrastructure and living conditions have made this place popular among the working class.
-Arulmigu Thiruvalithayam Temple in Padi is one of the famous Guru Bhagawan temples in Chennai.
+It was formerly named Thiruvaaipadi and was later shortened to Padi.

+Sundarar, (Tamil saints) came to Padi and sang songs in the Tiruvalithayam Tiruvallesvarar Temple.
+Padi is exactly 13 km from the city's Kilometre Zero and is one of the newer parts of the city.
+The Madras Thiruvallur High Road (unofficially known as the CTH Road) passes through Padi.
+Padi is an industrial area and its infrastructure and living conditions have made this place popular among the working class.
+Arulmigu Thiruvalithayam Temple in Padi is one of the most famous Guru Bhagawan temples in Chennai.
 This temple is under the control of Hindu Aranilayathurai.
-Every year Thai Kirthigai is one of the big festival in Padi.
+Every year, the Thai Kirthigai is one of the biggest festivals in Padi.
 Another nearby temple is the Padavattamman Temple.

-On 4 October 2013, the Tamil Nadu Highways department issued a GO extending the entire stretch of the road till Tirutani to 6 lanes at a cost of ₹ 1,680 million, by means of land acquisition from 12 villages.
+On 4 October 2013, the Tamil Nadu Highways department issued a GO extending the entire stretch of the road till Tirutani to 6 lanes at a cost of ₹1,680 million, by means of land acquisition from 12 villages.
 In the first phase, the road will be widened to 100 ft (4 lanes) with center median at a cost of ₹ 980 million.